‘This is a crisis’: Tens of thousands of children affected by pandemic-related deaths of parents

 He said he also worries that the impact of the loss of grandparents, even if they are not legally a child’s caregivers, is not being fully recognized, and believes more must be done to figure out ways to provide that same sort of guidance to youths who may have lost these loved ones.

 “In communities of color — Black and Brown — the matriarchs and patriarchs are grandmothers.
 They are the major stabilizers and voices in these homes,” Blake said.
-He said his church is working with health departments and school systems see if there is a way to figure out how many children may have been living in the same home as an elderly relative who died.
+He said his church is working with health departments and school systems to see if there is a way to figure out how many children may have been living in the same home as an elderly relative who died.

 “If we can identify these kids,” he said, “then we can help them.”